 Your furnace has been sitting idle for several months, but now it’s frigid out and you’re ready to flip on the heat.
 You cross your fingers and wonder, “Will it work?”

-It’s a good idea to take some simple steps before booting up your residential or commercial heater to make sure it doesn’t leave you stuck in the cold.
+It’s a good idea to take some simple steps before booting up your residential heater to make sure it doesn’t leave you stuck in the cold.

 Here are six DIY maintenance checks to perform on your HVAC system this winter:

 - Inspect the system.
 Walk around your home and attic, checking for: